uktrade/data-workspace-frontend/docs/architecture/application-lifecycle.md

 ---
 # Application lifecycle

 As an example, from the point of view of user `abcde1234`, `https://jupyterlab-abcde1234.mydomain.com/` is the fixed address of their private JupyterLab application.
-Going to `https://jupyterlab-abcde1234.mydomain.com/` in a browser will
+Going to `https://jupyterlab-abcde1234.mydomain.com/` in a browser will:

 - show a starting screen with a countdown;
 - and when the application is loaded, the page will reload and show the application itself;